Executive Summary

 This divergence reflects differences in capital intensity, technology requirements, and entry barriers.
 Passenger EVs require significant investment in R&D, battery sourcing, and distribution, creating natural barriers to entry.
 In contrast, the two-wheeler segment has seen a proliferation of startups due to relatively lower entry thresholds, leading to intense competition and price pressure.

-Ather Energy Two-Wheelers 12% 0.6 Premium positioning, strong technology stack, focus on performance and brand differentiation
+| Ather Energy | Premium electric two-wheeler player with strong technology stack, in-house charging network, and focus on performance and brand differentiation | 9% |

 Strategic Positioning and Competitive Differentiation